Creating a homeowners association violation letter

 If your state doesn’t have any regulations on how to handle violations, then it’s up to the HOA to determine a fair and appropriate course of action.

-For instance, let’s say a homeowner has not maintained their yard properly.
-The lawn is overgrown and everything just looks disorderly.
+For instance, let’s say an owner has not maintained their yard properly.
+The lawn is overgrown and there are personal items scattered everywhere.
 This would be considered a minor issue that is relatively easy to nip in the bud.
 An owner may only need a week or two to fix this.
-However, there are greater violations like unauthorized construction on the home or illegal installation of certain appliances that aren’t allowed by the CC&Rs.
+However, there are more complicated violations like unauthorized construction on a home or illegal installation of certain appliances that aren’t allowed by the CC&Rs.
 These types of issues will take longer to resolve, and the owner should have a reasonable amount of time to amend the situation.

 The right to a hearing